 Opendoor's business model is buying and selling homes at scale through its digital platform.
 Relying on a combination of algorithmic valuations and advice from local experts, it can offer close to market value for homes and then sell them for an appreciated value soon after.

-In exchange speed and convenience, Opendoor charges a service fee between 6% and 14%.
-Your fee will depend on various factors, including how difficult the company thinks your home will be to sell.
 Between appreciation, service fees, and other ancillary revenue — such as partnerships with contractors, lenders, and other businesses — Opendoor is able to turn a small profit on each sale.
 Buying and reselling at a high volume is ultimately what allows it to increase its bottom line.

 Does Opendoor pay fair market value?